 One day I decided to like myself.
 I embraced my “good enough” and continued the soul-stretching work of quieting the noise of perfectionism, comparison, and fear so I could show up fully to this imperfect and beautiful life of mine.

-And then late 2018 I had an interesting experience in which I saw in my mind’s eye a big gaping wound being stitched up and *heard* the clear, resounding thought: “this is no longer your story.
+In late 2018 I had an interesting experience in which I saw “in my mind’s eye” a big gaping wound being stitched up and *heard* the clear, resounding thought: “this is no longer your story.
 You will write a new story.”

 (Not sure you’re in the right place?
 START HERE)